cgwire/awesome-cg-vfx-pipeline/README.md

 * [Tissue](https://github.com/alessandro-zomparelli/tissue) - Blender's add-on for computational design
 * [VFX Fractal Toolkit](https://github.com/jtomori/vft) - Set of tools for generating fractal and generative art
 * [Wings 3D](http://www.wings3d.com/) - An advanced subdivision modeler that is both powerful and easy to use
+* [Gaffer](https://github.com/GafferHQ/gaffer) - Gaffer is a great toolbox, it's a VFX application that enables look developers, lighters, and compositors to easily build, tweak, iterate, and render scenes.

 ### 3D realtime engines